Data Structures for Halfplane Proximity Queries and Incremental Voronoi Diagrams: Grappa Trees

 \begin{proof} Our grappa-tree data structure is based on the worst-case version of the link-cut tree data structure of Sleator and Tarjan \cite[Section~5]{Sleator-Tarjan-1983}.
-This data structure maintains a forest of fixed-topology trees subject to Make-Tree, Link, Cut, and several other operations, each in $O(\log n)$ worst-case time per operation, and using $O(n)$ space.
-The data structure represents each tree in the forest by decomposing it into a set of disjoint paths connected by tree edges.
-Each path is in turn represented by a biased binary tree whose nodes represent the vertices of the path, ordered in the biased tree according to the depth along the path.
-Thus, higher vertices in the path correspond to nodes farther left in the biased tree.
-(In fact, the structure in \cite{Sleator-Tarjan-1983} puts the vertices of the path at the leaf nodes of the biased tree and uses the internal nodes of the biased tree to represent the edges of path, but it is easy to modify to use this view.)
-Thus, there is a bijection between edges of a path and edges in the biased tree representing that path.
-The link-cut tree structure for a binary tree $T$ can therefore be seen as a tree $R$, the \emph{representation tree}, in which each node has at most four children (up to two for the biased tree representing a path and up to two for interconnecting the paths/biased trees), the nodes of $R$ correspond bijectively to vertices of~$T$, and the edges of $R$ correspond bijectively to edges of~$T$.
-Note that the endpoints of an edge in $R$ may differ from the endpoints of the corresponding edge in~$T$, although the parent endpoint of the edge in $R$ always corresponds to one of the endpoints of the corresponding edge in~$T$ (which endpoint depends on whether the edge is a left edge or a right edge in~$R$).
-For an edge $(v,w)$ between parent $v$ and child $w$ in~$R$, if we restrict to the nodes in the subtree of $R$ rooted at~$v$, then the restricted sets of nodes on either side of $(v,w)$ in $R$ correspond exactly to the restricted sets of vertices on either side of the corresponding edge in~$T$.
-Furthermore, by suitable biasing as described in \cite{Sleator-Tarjan-1983}, $R$~has height $O(\log n)$.
+This data structure maintains a forest of specified-topology trees subject to Make-Tree, Link, Cut, and several other operations, each in $O(\log n)$ worst-case time per operation, and using $O(n)$ space.
+The data structure represents each tree in the forest by decomposing it into a set of maximal vertex-disjoint downward paths, connected by tree edges called \emph{nonpath edges}.
+Each path is in turn represented by a biased binary tree whose leaf nodes represent the vertices of the path, and whose nonleaf nodes represent the edges of the path, ordered in the biased tree according to the depth along the path.
+Thus, vertices of larger height in the path correspond to leaf nodes farther left in the biased tree.
+For each leaf node $v$ of a biased tree representing an internal vertex $u$ in~$T$, $u$~has a unique nonpath child edge (because paths are maximal and $T$ is an expanded rooted binary tree), which we can associate with~$v$.
+The link-cut tree structure for an expanded rooted binary tree $T$ can therefore be seen as a rooted tree $R$, the \emph{representation tree}, in which every node corresponds to an edge of~$T$.
+A node that is a nonleaf of its biased tree represents a path edge and has exactly two children, while a node that is a leaf of its biased tree represents a nonpath edge and has at most one child.
+Thus we call these two types of nodes \emph{path nodes} and \emph{nonpath nodes}, respectively.
+For the subtree $R_v$ of $R$ rooted at a node~$v$, the nodes of $R_v$ correspond to edges in $T$ that form a connected subtree~$T_v$ (namely, an interval of the path containing the edge of $T$ represented by~$v$, plus the nonpath children edges and their rooted subtrees in~$T$).
+By a suitable choice of paths and biasing, as described in \cite{Sleator-Tarjan-1983}, $R$~has height $O(\log n)$.